AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/19_user_interface/index.md

 In this chapter you will

 - Learn the basics of user interface design in games.
+- Understand the parent-child relationship for UI elements.
 - Create reusable UI components for the MonoGameLibrary.
-- Understand the parent-child relationship for UI elements.
 - Implement a UI component hierarchy for flexible layouts.
-- Build an options menu for our game using the UI system.
+- Build game menus including title, options, and in-game pause and game over screens.

 Let's start by understanding what a user interface is and how it functions in game development.